-Study suggests lower risk of coronary heart disease from alcohol, even with hazardous drinkingApril 27th, 2011 in Addiction /
+Study suggests lower risk of coronary heart disease from alcohol, even with hazardous drinkingApril 27, 2011 in Medicine & Health / Addiction

 A study suggests a lower risk of coronary heart disease from alcohol, even with hazardous drinking.

 The analysis assesses the 12-month prevalence of coronary heart disease (CHD) in individuals according to their category of alcohol use.
 The 2001 National Epidemiologic Survey on Alcohol and Related Conditions study (the NESARC study, n = 43,093) identified 16,147 abstinent individuals, 15,884 moderate consumers, 9,578 hazardous drinkers defined as exceeding sex-specific weekly limits established by the World Health Organization, and 1,484 alcohol-dependent subjects.
 Diagnoses were generated using the Alcohol Use Disorder and Associated Disabilities Interview Schedule-DSM-IV version.
 Both moderate and hazardous drinking were associated with decreased odds of CHD when compared with abstinence, whereas odds of CHD were not significantly different between alcohol-dependent and abstinent participants.
 A moderate or even a hazardous consumption of alcohol was associated with a decreased likelihood of CHD after controlling for socio-demographic, psychiatric, and addictive risk factors.
 Our study shows that alcohol may have cardio-protective effects not only in moderate drinkers, but also in individuals with patterns of use traditionally considered as hazardous.